 The following illustrative worked examples demonstrate how this guidance may be applied.
 Developer contributions will vary based on the unique circumstances of the proposed development and the indicative costs set out within these examples should not be relied upon in isolation.
 They provide hypothetical scenarios to demonstrate a range of possible contribution requirements and how these might be calculated.
-This is not intended to be exhaustive and developers are encouraged to use the preapplication advice service to obtain site specific advice.
+This is not intended to be exhaustive and developers are encouraged to use the pre-application advice service to obtain site specific advice.
 The calculations for each contribution are as follows:

-Example 1: A residential development of 70 units (all 3 bedroom) is proposed in North Kilmarnock.
+Example 1: A residential development of 70 units (all 3 bedroom) is proposed in North Kilmarnock on an allocated LDP2 housing site.
 However, 25% of the total number of units will be affordable in nature and therefore developer contributions will not be collected for 18 of the 70 units.
-The required contributions, for 52 units are in relation to the need for a new primary school (non-denominational) and for the local General Medical Service to be reconfigured to accommodate new patients from the new development.
-This is the only proposed development we are aware of in the relevant school catchments for LDP2.
+The required contributions, for 52 units are in relation to the need for capacity improvements to the primary school (non-denominational) within the relevant school catchment area and for the local General Medical Service to be reconfigured to accommodate new patients from the new development.